hk-speedrunning/Silksong-Rules/glossary.md

 Causes skills like Silk Spear to come out up to 0.2s earlier.

+### Dash Cancels

 ### Bind Dash Refresh

 > [!WARNING] Not currently allowed in NMG!
-> This item is subject to an upcoming vote - see the Discord for more details.
+> This item is subject to an ongoing vote - see the Discord for more details.

-> Dash -> Buffered Bind.
+> Bind -> Buffered Dash.

-Refreshes midair dash _only_ if the input is buffered.
+Buffering a dash input allows you to dash even if you have exhausted your midair dash.

+### Float Sprint

+> [!WARNING] Not currently allowed in NMG!
+> This item is subject to an ongoing vote - see the Discord for more details.

+> Float -> Cancel float & immediately dash

+Allows you to airdash without sprint.

+### Triple Jump

+> [!WARNING] Not currently allowed in NMG!
+> This item is subject to an ongoing vote - see the Discord for more details.

+Inputting wings at a specific time after pogoing, dependent on crest, gives 2 wings refreshes instead of one.

 ## Documentation

 ### The Mist

-The Mist is intended to be navigated by playing Needolin to fireflies, which show the correct exit to proceed through.
+The Mist is intended to be navigated by playing Needolin to butterflies, which show the correct exit to proceed through.
 We can use various aspects of the Mist's progression to our advantage; see [this doc](https://docs.google.com/document/d/1wGYxE_mDfZ_Qtbs6cvcTZggTFPYTBJ9Rijno0VZkNdA/view) for more information.

 ### Cogworks Dreamer